endpoints4s/endpoints4s/documentation/manual/src/ornate/installation.md

 )
 ~~~

-And then use the traits that live in the [endpoints.documented](api:endpoints.documented.package)
+And then use the traits that live in the [endpoints.algebra](api:endpoints.algebra.package)
-package.
+package as you would do with standard description.

 Note that this dependency comes with its own interpreters, so you don’t need to add
 other dependencies to your other sbt sub-projects.